-For newborns and babies, always use a rear-facing car seat.
+Use a rear-facing car seat until children are at least 2 years old or until they reach the height and weight limits of the car seat.
 Be sure to follow the directions for attaching the seat and for strapping in your baby.
 Always place the car seat in the back seat.
-This is the safest place for babies and children.Since your baby will be facing the back seat, place colorful pictures on the seat to give him something to look at.Dress your baby in comfortable clothes.
-This will make it easier for you to change his diaper.Use a window shade to block the sun from shining on your baby’s face.Play relaxing music in the car.Try to follow your baby’s regular feeding schedule.
-For example, if your baby is awake and ready for her usual feeding, you will want to take a break from traveling to feed her.Unless your baby is sleeping, stop every hour to give him a break from sitting in the car seat and to change his diaper.
-You may want to give your baby a chance to move and stretch by placing him on a blanket outside.
-Also, while your baby is outside, be sure to protect him from the sun.
-Dress your baby in clothes that cover his body.
-Newborns have delicate skin that can easily burn.Once you have reached your destination, if possible, have your traveling companion drop you and your baby off at the door.
-Remember to set up a place to meet with your companion once the car is parked.Never
+This is the safest place for babies and children.Since your baby will be facing the back seat, place colorful pictures on the seat to provide something to look at.Dress your baby in comfortable clothes.
+This will make it easier for you to change a diaper.Use a window shade to block the sun from shining on your baby’s face.Play relaxing music in the car.Try to follow your baby’s regular feeding schedule.
+For example, if your baby is awake and ready for feeding, you will want to take a break from traveling to feed him or her.Unless your baby is sleeping, stop every hour to provide a break from sitting in the car seat and to change the diaper.
+You may want to give your baby a chance to move and stretch by placing them on a blanket outside.
+Also, while your baby is outside, be sure to provide protection from the sun.
+Dress your baby in clothes that cover the body.
+Newborns have delicate skin that can easily burn.When you have reached your destination, if possible, have your traveling companion drop you and your baby off at the door.
+Remember to set up a place to meet with your companion when the car is parked.Never

 leave your baby alone in the car.
 This is extremely dangerous.
 As the temperature rises in the car, a baby can die from

 heat stroke.
 Babies should always be in the care of responsible adults.

 Just like a car trip, train travel requires time to prepare.
 You will want to be sure that you have all of the supplies that you need in your carry-on bag.
 Here are some other tips to keep in mind: